Woman smiling holding her dog

 CAP has helped thousands of owners and pets access resources that keep them safe, sheltered, together and cared for.
 Since 2021, critical services have included free animal wellness checkups, transportation to appointments, vaccinations, spay/neuter, licensure, food and supplies all in collaboration with partner animal welfare organizations to avoid redundancies and increase reach and access.

-Overall, CAP has helped 2,130 companion animals of 1,290 guests.
-65% of the guests were experiencing homelessness and 35% were housed but experiencing hardship or were part of a government assisted program.
+Overall, CAP has helped 2,640 companion animals.
+67% of the guests were experiencing homelessness and 33% were housed but experiencing hardship or were part of a government assisted program.

 Since CAP originated, SVdP has allowed companion animals to stay with their owners, at our shelters and transitional housing.
 Approximately 20% of our guests have pets.

-In Summer 2024, SVdP will open Ozanam Manor II, which will more than double the transitional housing capacity on its main campus.
-Housed in "OZ II," will be CAP's new 3,000 sq ft Companion Animal Veterinary Clinic, run in partnership with Midwestern University's Animal Health Institute.
-The clinic will provide care for the pets of guests and neighbors in need.
+In Summer 2024, SVdP opened a new transitional housing building, more than doubling the capacity at our main campus.
+Housed in the new building is CAP's new 3,000 sq ft Marion and Bob Auray Companion Animal Clinic, which will provide care for the pets of guests and neighbors in need.

 By the numbers